 In conjunction with the Vermont Department of Education, the Commission strives to reduce and eliminate harassment in schools by providing information and training opportunities for school staff and administrators.
 To that end, the HRC provides workshops on bullying and harassment to entire school districts and supervisory unions but cannot offer training to individual schools.
 Over the past ten years, the HRC has conducted workshops for administrative and other school staff for the Windham Southeast Supervisory Union, the Rutland Central Supervisory Union, the Vermont Principals' Association, Southwest Vermont Supervisory Union, Caledonia North Supervisory Union, and the Burlington School District.
 Workshops are also provided at various education conferences throughout the year such as the Small School Conference, the Vermont Principals' Association Leadership Academy, the Vermont Superintedents' Association and Vermont School Boards Association conference, and the Vermont Association for Physical Education, Recreation, and Dance.
 In addition, the HRC, in conjunction with the DOE, conducts workshops twice a year, once in the spring and once in the fall, for school staff about information and techniques for investigating complaints of harassment and about cyberbullying/cyberharassment.
 If you are interested in hosting a workshop in your school district/supervisory union, education association, or parent-teacher association, or would like information about upcoming workshops, please contact Tracey Tsugawa at 800-416-2010, ext.
 2493 or email@example.com.

 Bi-annual 3-day training: The Fall 2013 training will take place at the Lake Morey Resort on October 29 & 30 and November 6, 2013.
 For those who have already attended the first two days of this training, you may want to consider attending the third day only which will focus specifically on cyberbullying/cyberharassment.
-PLEASE SIGN UP EARLY FOR THIS TRAINING AS IT FILLS QUICKLY; the Fall 2013 training is already half full as of March 25, 2013.
-Details and registration information for the Fall 2013 training.
+THE FALL 2013 TRAINING IS NOW CLOSED WITH A WAIT LIST.
+If you are interested in signing up for the Spring 2014 training, please sign up soon as that workshop is already 50% as of August 8, 2013.
+The Spring 2014 training will take place at the Essex Resort and Spa on March 25 & 26 and April 2, 2014.
+Details and registration information for the Spring 2014 training.

 - Act 91 (2004 harassment statute)